DiogoRibeiro7/my_python_package/docs/contributing.rst

 Contributing
 ============

-Thank you for considering contributing to ``my_python_package``!
+Thank you for considering contributing to ``greeting_toolkit``!
 This page provides guidelines for contributing to the project.

 Code of Conduct
 --------------